coreinfrastructure/best-practices-badge/doc/security.md

   This is one of many kinds of "static analysis" tools, that is, a tool that doesn't run the code (and thus is not limited to examining only the cases of specific inputs).
-  We use brakeman, a source code weakness analyzer that focuses on finding security issues in Ruby on Rails applications.
+  We use Brakeman, a source code weakness analyzer that focuses on finding security issues in Ruby on Rails applications.
   Note that this is separate from the automatic detection of third-party components with publicly-known vulnerabilities;